melezhik/outhentix/README.md

 Optional parameters are passed as hash:

-* match-l - truncate check expressions to a \`match-l' bytes when generating results:
+* check-max-len - truncate check expressions to a \`check-max-len' bytes when generating results:

 Default value is \`40'.
 This is useful debugging long check expressions: